JITESH1101/RISC-V-SoC-Tapeout---WEEK-6/Day4/README.md

      here,  the abutment of power pins with other cell from library clearly visible

-     #### 9. Do Post-Synthesis timing analysis with OpenSTA tool.
+     ####  Post-Synthesis timing analysis with OpenSTA tool.

 Since we are having 0 wns after improved timing run we are going to do timing analysis on initial run of synthesis which has lots of violations and no parameters were added to improve timing

-Commands to invoke the OpenLANE flow include new lef and perform synthesis
+the following are the Commands to invoke the OpenLANE flow include new lef and perform synthesis

 ```bash
 # Change directory to openlane flow directory